reissbaker/promethean/README.md

 )
 ```

-## Distilling with your own prompts
+## Distilling with your own custom prompts

 You don't need to source your prompts from Hugging Face!
 If you have your own
 prompts in a JSONL file, you can pass them into the extractor like so: